 • Abuse by another child or young person

-Children and young people who are in SOS Children’s Villages programmes, now or in the past can access the national Ombuds in their country.
-At the moment only a few countries have an Ombuds, but more and more countries are on the way.
+Children and young people in SOS Children’s Villages programmes and services, now or in the past, can contact the National Ombuds in their country.
+At the moment only a few countries have an Ombuds, but more are on the way (see "Where we work").

 Once in place, the National Ombuds can be contacted by: